twigphp/Twig/doc/templates.rst

 Destructuring
 -------------

-.. versionadded:: 3.23

-    Destructuring was added in Twig 3.23.

 Destructuring allows you to extract values from sequences and assign them to variables in a single operation using the ``=`` :ref:`assignment operator